axiomchronicles/axiomchronicles/README.md

 ---

-## 🏆 Achievements

-*(Add this section if you have notable achievements)*

-- **Top Performer** in Python Programming at Manav Rachna University
-- **Winner** of the 2023 University Hackathon for developing an AI-powered web application
-- **Contributor** to open-source projects like Electrus and various AI/ML repositories

----

 ## 🌱 Always Growing, Always Learning

 As a first-year student, I’m just getting started, and there’s no limit to where I can go!
 Every day is a chance to learn something new, write better code, and turn complex problems into elegant solutions.